2021 NFL Playoff Picture, Standings: Packers can clinch playoff berth

 RELATED: How to watch Chicago Bears vs Green Bay Packers: Live stream, TV channel, kickoff time for Sunday

 The Packers could punch their ticket to the playoffs on Sunday night but they are going to need some help from other teams.
-Below are the scenarios in which Green Bay could clinch a playoff berth:
+Below is the scenario in which Green Bay can punch its ticket to the playoffs:

-- If the Vikings lose to the Steelers Thursday, Green Bay would clinch their third straight division title with a win over the Bears.

-- If Minnesota wins Thursday, Green Bay can clinch a playoff berth with a win and a 49ers loss (at CIN) and a Saints loss or tie (at NYJ).
+- Because Minnesota won Thursday, Green Bay can clinch a playoff berth with a win and a 49ers loss (at CIN) and a Saints loss or tie (at NYJ).

 2021 NFC Playoff Picture: